openmobilehub/omh-auth/README.md

 OMH Auth is an Android client library that makes it easy to integrate auth providers on both Google Mobile Services (GMS) and non-GMS devices.
 It eliminates the need for separate codebases for different Android builds.

-With the OMH Maps Client Library, you can easily add Google Sign in and other third-party maps to your applications, regardless of whether the device has GMS or not.
+With the OMH Auth Client Library, you can easily add Google Sign in and other third-party authentication providers to your applications, regardless of whether the device has GMS or not.
 The library takes care of the technical details, providing a unified interface and components for a consistent auth experience.

 # Getting started
 This section describes how to setup an Android Studio project to use the OMH Auth SDK for Android.
 For greater ease, a base code will be used within the repository.